seanblanchfield/blog/current/_posts/2022-05-12-configuring-ezviz-db1-doorbell-homeassistant.md

 > From my own measurements, the voltage drop across the doorbell when supplied with 12V AC was about 11.6V.
 Using Ohm's law, *R = V&divide;I* = 11.6V/0.2375A = 49&#8486;.
 > When the doorbell is pressed, its resistance drops to near-zero and so does the voltage drop I measure across it.
 I therefore think it's reasonable to visualize these doorbells as a resistor and a relay in parallel.

 I decided to find a different route.
 Unlike other Shelly devices, the €11 [Shelly Uni](https://shop.shelly.cloud/shelly-uni-wifi-smart-home-automation#394) can be powered by 12-24V AC.
-Therefore, I could power it from the existing doorbell wiring, without the need for an separate DC power supply or various bridge rectifiers (in fact, it has an onboard bridge rectifier).
+Therefore, I could power it from the existing doorbell wiring, without the need for a separate DC power supply or various bridge rectifiers (in fact, it has an onboard bridge rectifier).
 The *Uni* is an ESP8266 with two output relays (which I didn't use) and a selection of useful sensors for detecting binary or analog inputs.
 My new plan was to power a *Uni* by connecting it in parallel with the existing doorbell AC power supply, and then to detect button presses by connecting the `IN_1` binary input contact to the doorbell circuit.

 ![The Shelly Uni](/images/2022/05/db1/shelly_uni_pins.png){: .captioned }